solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

    disabled if desired.
 It is recommended to specify the same commitment and preflight commitment to avoid confusing behavior.

-Also, the returned signature isn't something this method specifically creates or registers at the cluster.
-It is just the first signature in the transaction, which can be used to identify the transaction by other methods.
-In fact, the signature can easily extracted from the transaction data.
+The returned signature is the first signature in the transaction, which is used to identify the transaction.
+This identifier can be easily extracted from the transaction data before submission.

 #### Parameters: